smallgroupnotes/smallgroupnotes.github.io/docs/chosen2021/matthew.md

 ### After the next video (Dinner Party)
 * Read Matthew 9:10-13
+* Watch "Dinner Party" (Episode 10 on Plex) from The Chosen
 * How can the people that the world calls "scum" ever learn about Jesus if everyone avoids them?